gptscript-ai/gptscript/docs/docs/03-tools/03-openapi.md

 - `text/plain`
 - `multipart/form-data`

-GPTScript will return an error when parsing the OpenAPI definition if it finds a request body that does not specify at least one of these supported MIME types.
+GPTScript will ignore any operations that have a request body without a supported MIME type.